The Ultimate Guide To Installing A Trough Or Bowl Urinal

 Connect the petcock to your water supply using a proprietary tap connector.

 If you’ve opted for bowl urinals, you can enhance privacy with the use of divider screens.
-Available in both stainless steel and vitreous china, they normally come supplied with wall brackets or flanges, meaning that they can simply be screwed into the wall.
+Available in stainless steel, they normally come supplied with wall brackets or flanges, meaning that they can simply be screwed into the wall.

 We also recommend installing a flush controller such as the Marnic Water Watch.
 Flush controllers use infrared technology to discharge the cistern only when a urinal has been used, thereby reducing water usage (and, in turn, your bills).